barryclark/jekyll-now/_posts/2014-10-01-retrieving-data-with-get.markdown

 }
 {% endhighlight %}

 _**NOTE**: At the moment of writing this article, there's no standard for how error responses should look like.
 In this case I included these fields: **type, title, and errors**.
 This is part of a potential standard called **API Problem**, or **Problem Details**.
 You can check the corresponding RFC document [here](https://tools.ietf.org/html/draft-nottingham-http-problem-07).
-It is important to know that this document may change in the future or be discarded entirely for something different.
-However I'd rather choose to follow a draft like this, than nothing at all.
-By doing so, this web service will be at least consistent with some others distributed through the world wide web ;-)_
+It is important to know that this document may change in the future or be discarded entirely for something different._

 #### Useful Resources